Whether it's your first property or your next house, I'll walk you through the process.

 - Assemble escrow guidelines

-- Comply with lender's guidelines as noted in the escrow agreement
+- Meet lender's guidelines as noted in the escrow agreement

-- Prorate interest, insurance, tax and other payments according to instructions
+- Prorate tax, interest, insurance and other fees according to instructions

 - Request title insurance policy

-- Close escrow when all instructions of seller and buyer are met
+- Close escrow when all terms of agreement of seller and buyer are complete

-- Tell you what's best - the escrow company stays at an impartial, third-party status
+- Give advice - the escrow company has to remain an impartial, third-party status

 Mortgage Escrow Account